ralterman/nyc-ds-111819-lectures/Mod_1/rolling-stones/README.md

 ### Working with the top 500 songs

-If we can't already re-use our searching functions (i.e. Find by name, Find by rank, Find by year, Find by years, Find by ranks), all functions (i.e. all titles, all artists), and questions-to-answer functions (i.e. Artists with the most albums (or songs), Most popular word, Histogram by decade, Histogram by genre) with the song data we just formatted, then refactor these functions so that they can be used with either set of data.
+If we can't already re-use our searching functions (i.e. Find by name, Find by rank, Find by year, Find by years, Find by ranks), all functions (i.e. all titles, all artists), and questions-to-answer functions (i.e. Artists with the most albums (or songs), Most popular word) with the song data we just formatted, then refactor these functions so that they can be used with either set of data.
 This is a good practice for ensuring that our code is as reusable and modular as possible, which is important when writing code for any project, especially when it comes time to scale a project.
 Things are easier to read, and there is less code to worry about (and more importantly there is less code to debug when something goes wrong).

 Once we have our functions working for both sets of data, we can start writing new functions!